John30013/disqus-auto-expand/README.md

 ### Other browsers

 I have not tried to install the extension on any other browsers (e.g., MS Edge, Opera, Safari, etc.).
-I don't have access to an iOS device, so I can't do the development work necessary to make it work on Safari [see note below].
+I don’t have access to an iOS device, so I can’t do the development work necessary to make it work on Safari (see note below).
 I can try MS Edge and Opera—especially since MS Edge is going to adopt the WebKit browser engine (the same engine that powers Chrome and Safari), albeit with some Microsoft-specific customizations.

 I will update this section when I have more to share.

-_**Note:** if you are a web developer with an iOS machine and would like to help adapt this extension for Safar, please contact me.
-The code is open source, but I would like to collaborate, especially as I'm planning to add more features in the future._
+_**Note:** if you are a web developer with an iOS machine, and you are willing to help adapt this extension for Safari, please contact me.
+The code is open source, but I would like to collaborate with you._

 ---

 ## Configuration and operation

-The extension is designed to work automatically, and it is configured with the most useful options (i.e., expand all replies and long media items; and check for new links every 5 seconds).
+The extension is designed to work automatically, and it is configured with the most useful options (i.e., expand all replies and long media items; load new comments and more comments, and check for new links every 5 seconds).

 You can change the configuration to choose (a) which links to automatically expand, and (b) how often to check for new links.
 There are three ways to access the configuration screen: